jthorniley/junctions/docs/02-network.md

 ![](images/network-derived.png)

-This is a directed acyclic graph (DAG) or network.
+This is a directed graph / digraph.
 We'll use the term _vertex_/_vertices_ to refer to the points on this graph, and _edge(s)_ to refer to the links between the vertices.

 The edges in this graph come in two forms - either a _lane_ that corresponds to the lanes modelled in our existing junction primitives,